How to Hang a Kayak in a Garage: 2 Ways to Store While Saving Space

 Installing Your Hoist System

-As we recommended in regards to installing your storage rack, be sure to carefully follow the manufacturer's instructions that come with your hoist.
-This is the best advice we can offer in terms of how to install your system.
-If you stick with our selection of hoists, you’ll be well equipped to get the job done right as they include all you need for installation.
-And as we discussed before - it is imperative that you install your hoist system into the ceiling studs.
-This will prevent the kayak from falling down on top of your car - or worse, a person.
+As we recommended regarding installing your storage rack, carefully follow the manufacturer's instructions that come with your hoist.
+This is the best advice we can offer regarding installing your system.
+If you stick with our selection of hoists, you’ll be well-equipped to get the job done right, as they include all you need for installation.
+As discussed, you must install your hoist system into the ceiling studs.
+This will prevent the kayak from falling on your car - or worse, a person.

 Which of These Methods Is Best for You?
-Final Thoughts on How to Hang a Kayak in a Garage
+Final Thoughts on How to Store & Hang Your Kayak in the Garage

 • Do you have ample floor space and multiple kayaks/toys to hang?
 Stick with the storage rack.
 These are more versatile and can help you organize all your gear.

-No matter which of these approaches you take, we want to once again remind you that Outdoorplay is the #1 choice for all your kayak storage essentials.
+Regardless of your approach, we want to remind you that Outdoorplay is the #1 choice for all your kayak storage essentials.
 But that’s just one small part of what we offer.
-We have all your kayak accessories covered.
-From kayak paddles to paddling lifejackets, spray skirts, and much, much more.
+We have all your kayak accessories covered, from kayak paddles to paddling life jackets, spray skirts, and much more.
 Shop now and make hanging your kayak as easy as possible!

 < Back to Blog